ddella/PHP8-Nginx/README.md

 http://localhost:8080
 ```
 ## HTTPS
 Open your browser and type the following url to access the default page of the container with HTTPS.
 You will get an error from your browser about the `self signed` certificate.
 This error can be safely ignored.
-If this really bothers you, you can change the files `nginx-certificate.crt` and `nginx.key`.
+If this really bothers you, you can change the files `nginx-crt.pem` and `nginx-key.pem`.
 ```url
 https://localhost:8443
 ```

 ## cURL
-It might be usefull to test the container with cURL and get back a bare minimum web page.
+It might be usefull to test the container with `cURL` and get back a bare minimum web page.

-This is how to call this minimal page with cURL:
+This is how to call this minimal page with `cURL`:
 ```sh
 curl http://localhost:8080/test.php
 ```